-Now, all it takes for us is to say, "Sydney, off the carpet!", or "Get off!", or "You know you are not supposed to be there!"
+Now, all it takes for us is to say, "Sydney, off the carpet!", or "Get off!" or "You know you're not supposed to be there!"
 All she might put there is her paw, or so, and that is as far as she is tempted.

 But, she is a dog.
 Your kids are smarter than a dog!
 You tell your child what it is that you want them to do, and then you enforce it by not allowing them to do what it is that they want to do, and making them do what you have told them you want them to do.
 And then, you continue to follow that.

 If there is ever an abrogation of that, you pounce until they learn not to test you on that.
 And that is that!

 They have learned to honor their father and mother.
 But, if we do not do those things, if we do not have the standards, if we do not follow it consistently, if we do not punish for transgression, they are not going to learn it!
 Do not think that just because they are human that they are going to say, "Wow!
 These are my parents!
 I think that I'll follow everything that they say!"
 It does not work that way.
 If you do not teach it to them, they will not do it.